War of the cities: Raids

-Series
+Campaigns

-Five series of systematic air raids were conducted over eight years.
+Five campaigns of systematic Iraqi and Iranian air raids were conducted over eight years.

-The first series, initiated by the Iraqi Army, lasted from February 7 to 22, 1984, and was conducted in response to the Iranian refusal to observe a ceasefire.
+The first campaign, initiated by the Iraqi Army, lasted from February 7 to 22, 1984, and was conducted in response to the Iranian refusal to observe a ceasefire.

-The second series was conducted from March 22 to April 8, 1985 and was in response to Iranian Operation Badr.
-This series involved attacking many Iranian urban areas in western Iran, including Tehran, Tabriz, Shiraz, and Isfahan.
+The second campaign was conducted from March 22 to April 8, 1985, in response to Iranian Operation Badr.
+This campaign attacked many Iranian urban areas in western Iran, including Tehran, Tabriz, Shiraz, and Isfahan.

-The third series was lasted from January 17 to 25, 1987, and was conducted in response to Iranian Operation Dawn 8.
+The third campaign lasted from January 17 to 25, 1987, in response to Iranian Operation Dawn 8.

-The fourth series was conducted for three consecutive months from February to April 1987.
+The fourth campaign was from February to April 1987.

-The fifth series was the most intensive, and was conducted by Iraq once the Iranian front lines showed elements of weakening.
-It was conducted in January-February 1988, and involved missile attacks to some Iranian cities.
+The fifth campaign was the most intensive, and was conducted by Iraq once the Iranian front lines showed elements of weakening.
+It was conducted in January-February 1988, and involved missile attacks on some Iranian cities.

-Aftermath
+Casualties and aftermath

+Iraq fired 533 ballistic missiles against Iran, of which 414 missiles (77.7%) struck 27 Iranian cities.
+These caused the deaths of 2,312 civilians, while a further 11,625 were injured.
+Three types of ballistic missiles were used: FROG-7, Scud, and Al-Hussein.
+Tehran was hit by 118 missiles over the course of 52 days, which killed 422 civilians and injured 1,572 more, an average of 5 deaths per missile strike.

-The conflict caused initiation of Iran's missile program by IRGC.
+The conflict triggered the initiation of Iran's missile program by the IRGC.

 In popular culture

 The war era has become the theme of many films, with some of them representing the situation of cities in the wartime.
-For example, Union of the Good (1992) portrays the general image of Tehran as a quiet city that turned to a location of a rocket war and sometimes this calmness and quietness breaks with the sound of ambulances and fire-fighting alarms.
-Under the Shadow (2016) is another film, which portrays Tehran during the war of the cities.
+For example, Union of the Good (1992) portrays the general image of Tehran as a quiet city that turned to a location of a missile war and sometimes this calmness and quietness breaks with the sound of ambulances and fire-fighting alarms.

+Under the Shadow (2016) portrays Tehran during the war of the cities.